BoyWonder64/Maitland.academicpages.github.io/_portfolio/portfolio-1.md

 - The largest challenge I faced was learning how to properly format the frontend page.
 - Most of what was completed was done in react.
 - If I had to complete this project again...
-    - I would probably incorperate tailwinds and use more animations.
+    - I would probably incorporate tailwinds and use more animations.
-    - I've have been meaning to get into animating on my pages to improve the user experience.
+    - I have been meaning to get into animating on my pages to improve the user experience.
     - Finally, I would add a fun twist to the game.